 Paul Boisvert, head of Product Management at Magento, also verified the information and said that November 18th, 2018 is the exact date when the world will bid Magento 1 an official goodbye with 3 years of End-of-Life (EOL) warning to store owners.

-Given all this, it is very important that store owners should start planning the migration from Magento 1 to Magento 2 as soon as possible.
-If you are planning on moving over to Magento 2, continue reading this blog post because today, I am going to give you a detailed overview of the migration process.
+Given all this, it is very important that store owners should start planning of Magento 1 to Magento 2 migration as soon as possible.
+If you are planning on moving over to Magento 2, continue reading this blog post because today, I am going to give you a detailed overview of the Magento migration process.

 Before starting the actual migration process, consider the following recommendations: